 INNOCENT UNTIL PROVEN GUILTY

 While many other attorneys rush into plea bargaining, we believe in a thorough, rights-guided approach.
 The prosecution has to prove your guilt beyond a reasonable doubt, and we hold them to that standard.
-Many times, our approach results in case acquittal or dismissal due to insufficient evidence, law enforcement mistakes and/or constitutional rights infringements, including unlawful stop or failure to read Miranda rights at the time of arrest.
+Our approach often results in case acquittal or dismissal due to insufficient evidence, law enforcement mistakes, and/or constitutional rights infringements, including unlawful stop or failure to read Miranda rights at the time of the arrest.

-When you work with us, you will have the satisfaction of knowing that your best interests are being protected.
+When you work with us, you will be satisfied knowing that your best interests are protected.
 We do everything possible to keep your permanent record from hindering your future prospects.
 Whether you are a college student looking to complete your degree, a military service member on base in Virginia, a young professional who is new on the job market, or someone who is established in your community and career, we can help.

 Top 3 Questions Our Clients Ask:

 Will I go to jail?
-A first-time marijuana possession conviction is punishable up to 30 days in jail.
-The potential for jail time escalates based on the type of drug and frequency of the offense.
+A first-time marijuana possession conviction is punishable by up to 30 days in jail.
+The potential for jail time escalates based on the drug type and offense frequency.
 Possession of a Schedule I or II controlled substance can land you a jail sentence of up to 10 years.

 Did they have a right to search my vehicle?
 As a general rule, police officers cannot search your car unless you give them consent to do so.
-If the officer asks to search your car, you do not have to consent.
+You do not have to consent if the officer asks to search your car.
 Just tell the officer, respectfully, that you do not consent to a search of your vehicle.
 However, there are some circumstances where an officer may have probable cause to search your vehicle without your consent.
-If there is evidence of illegal activity within plain view inside the car, then at that point the officer has probable cause to search your vehicle, with or without your consent.
+If there is evidence of illegal activity within plain view inside the car, then the officer has probable cause to search your vehicle, with or without your consent.
 For example, a police officer pulls you over because one of your brake lights is out.
 While asking you for your license and registration, the officer notices marijuana in the ashtray.
 That officer now has probable cause to search your vehicle.

 Sample Case Results: